Paraphraser/PiBuilder/README.md

 #   true, adds "arm_64bit=1" to /boot/config.txt
 PREFER_64BIT_KERNEL=false

-# - preference for disabling swap.
+# - preference for handling virtual memory swapping.
+Three options:
+#      VM_SWAP=disable
+#         turns off swapping.
 You should consider this on any Pi
 #         that boots from SD.
-DISABLE_VM_SWAP=false
+#      VM_SWAP=automatic
+#         changes /etc/dphys-swapfile configuration so that swap size
+#         is twice real RAM, with a maximum limit of 2GB.
+In practice,
+#         this will usually result in 2GB of swap space.
+You should
+#         consider this if your Pi boots from SSD.
+#      VM_SWAP=default
+#         the Raspberry Pi OS defaults apply.
+In practice, this means
+#         swap is enabled and the swap space is 100MB.
+#   if VM_SWAP is not defined but the old DISABLE_VM_SWAP=true then
+#   that combination is interpreted as VM_SWAP=disable
+#VM_SWAP=default

 # - default language
 #   Whatever you change this to must be in your list of active locales